configu/docs/CONTRIBUTING.md

 > Don't forget that videos can and should be optimised.
 Finding the right format and how to optimise your video will help you in this [article](https://pixelpoint.io/blog/web-optimized-video-ffmpeg/)

+## Links

+Media links should be the relative path to the file (image or video).
+External links should be start with `https` protocol and will be displayed with the small 🔗 icon.
+The relative links to other documentation pages should start with the slash `/`.

+:warning: Note, that you should not specify `/docs` prefix manually in your relative links inside mdx content!
+It works automatically according to [path-prefix feature](#path-prefixing)

 ## Admonition

 To improve the documentation readability, one can leverage an Admonition custom component.
 Wrap your piece of text with `<Admonition></Admonition>`, make sure content within starts end end with an empty line, and pass the type.